saisyah101/Pytest-Playwright-Saucedemo/README.md

 - [Author](#author)

 ## Overview
+This project demonstrates automated testing of the Saucedemo e-commerce website using modern testing practices.
+The framework is built with Python, leveraging Playwright for browser automation and Pytest for test execution, following the Page Object Model (POM) design pattern for maintainability and scalability.
 <div align="right"><a href="#table-of-contents">Back to Top</a></div>
-This project demonstrates automated testing of the Saucedemo e-commerce application using modern testing practices.
-The framework is built with Python, leveraging Playwright for browser automation and Pytest for test execution, following the Page Object Model (POM) design pattern for maintainability and scalability.

 ## Features
-<div align="right"><a href="#table-of-contents">Back to Top</a></div>
 <li> Page Object Model Architecture: clean separation of test logic and page interactions </li>
 <li> Comprehensive Test Coverage: login, catalogue, checkout, navigation, and bug detection tests </li>
 <li> Parameterized Testing: data-driven tests using pytest parametrize </li>